ActivityWatch/aw-server-rust/aw-sync/README.md

 cargo run --bin aw-sync-rust -- --port 5666 --help
 ```

-## Testing with real data on a testing instance
+## Running with real data on a testing instance

+If you want to try sync, you can do so by following these steps.

+We will use a separate testing instance of aw-server(-rust) to store and view the synced data from the sync directory.
+This is to avoid testing against & potentially pollute production instances in write-scenarios.
+We will sync all devices with the sync folder, and then sync the sync folder into our testing instance to view.

-To test syncing real events to a sync folder which can then be pulled from, we will use some helper scripts to do the following:
+To test syncing real events to a sync folder which can then be pulled from.
+We will use some helper scripts to do the following:

 1. `./test-sync-push.sh`
     - Creates a sync directory **for you to set up sync** with Syncthing/Dropbox/Gdrive/rclone/whatever